-- Furniture marks and a reasonable amount of wear on the carpet,
+- A reasonable amount of wear on the carpet

 - Replacement smoke detector batteries, etc.

 The rules for returning the security deposit vary by state.
-Some states require landlords to list any repairs made with the security deposit along with their cost.
+Some states require landlords to list any repairs made and paid for with the security deposit, along with their cost.
 Many states have deadlines by which the security deposit must be returned, so don't delay making repairs when the tenant moves out.

-Finally, if you decide to collect last month's rent instead of a security deposit, generally you can only use that money as the last month's rent, as opposed to using it to pay for any repairs to the unit, regardless of what caused them.
+Finally, if you decide to collect last month's rent instead of a security deposit, generally you can only use that money as the last month's rent, as opposed to using it to pay for any repairs to the unit.

 Legal Concerns About Rent and Security Deposits?
 Call an Attorney

-As a landlord, you want to ensure a safe, healthy, and reliable home for your tenants.
-You also need to ensure timely payment of rent and probably will want to collect a security deposit as well.
-Following the law while employing the practices listed above will help you avoid problems in the future.
-If you're having a dispute with a tenant or need legal help with your rental terms, consider speaking with a landlord-tenant law attorney.
+As a landlord, following the law while employing the practices listed above will help you avoid problems with tenants in the future.
+If you have a dispute with a tenant today, or need legal help with your lease agreement, talk to a local landlord-tenant law attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help